 Qantas Frequent Flyer status is the gateway to a more enjoyable travel experience with Qantas and its partner airlines.

-Earn Qantas status and you’ll enjoy perks like lounge access, bonus points, more upgrades, extra baggage allowance and many more benefits!
+Earn Qantas status and you’ll enjoy perks like lounge access, bonus points, higher upgrade priority, extra baggage allowance and many more benefits!
 You’ll also be able to skip the airport queues with access to priority check-in, security and boarding lanes.

-Every Qantas Frequent Flyer member starts out at the Bronze level.
-To earn Qantas status, you’ll need to accumulate enough status credits and take enough Qantas or Jetstar flights during your personal membership year, which is based on the month you joined the program.
+Every Qantas Frequent Flyer member starts out at the Bronze tier.
+To earn Qantas status, you’ll need to accumulate enough status credits and take enough Qantas or Jetstar flights during your personal membership year.
+This membership year is based on the month when you originally joined the program.

-Status credits are not to be confused with Qantas Frequent Flyer points.
-Points are the loyalty program’s currency and can be redeemed for free flights, upgrades and other rewards.
-But status credits help you climb to a higher status tier level within the program.
+Status credits are completely separate to Qantas Frequent Flyer points.
+Points are the loyalty program’s currency and can be redeemed for things like reward flights, upgrades and hotel bookings.
+Status credits, on the other hand, help you climb to a higher status tier within the program.

 It’s not possible to buy Qantas status credits.
-These need to be earned – generally by flying with Qantas, Jetstar or Oneworld partner airlines.
+You have to earn them – generally by flying with Qantas, Jetstar or Oneworld partner airlines.

 Your Qantas status credits balance will reset to zero at the end of each membership year.
-Status credits are separate to frequent flyer points and, with some limited exceptions, can only be earned by flying.
 But as we’ll explain in this mega guide, there are a few shortcuts!

 The benefits of Qantas Frequent Flyer status